 SAVE THE DATE FOR 2016!

-at E.W.
+September 19th at 5pmat E.W.
 Hagler Club

 Lucille O'Neal is best known as the mother of NBA Basketball Star Shaquille O'Neal, but she is also the author of a motivational book titled Walk Like You Have Somewhere to Go - a story about her exceptional life journey that included life as an unwed teen mother, struggles with alcohol and her determination to get a college degree in her 40s.